 - Having more student loan debt isn’t automatically bad for your credit score.

 - Focus on making student loan payments on time.
-It’s likely to have the biggest impact of any related to your student loans and credit score.
+It’s likely to have the biggest impact of anything related to your student loans and credit score.

 Interested in refinancing student loans?Here are the top 6 lenders of 2019!